 As I drove back through the empty streets as the sun slowly rose on the most amazing Christmas Day of my life, I was sobbing with gratitude.
 I will never forget the joy on the faces of my little ones that precious morning.

 Yes, there were angels in Indiana that long-ago December.
 And they all hung out at “The Big Wheel Truck Stop”.

 I hope that you enjoy this wonderful story and maybe it will give us all the incentive to reach out to those less fortunate than we are.
-If nothing else, try making them some white chocolate corn pops.
+If nothing else, make some white chocolate corn pops and give them away.

 Serving Size 1

 Amount Per Serving Calories 378Total Fat 17gSaturated Fat 10gTrans Fat 0gUnsaturated Fat 5gCholesterol 11mgSodium 130mgCarbohydrates 53gFiber 3gSugar 38gProtein 4g